Content created: 2017-07-10

 A disciple of Dōngtiān Jiàozhǔ 东天教主, Bìlú Xiān 吡卢仙, “the Immortal Bìlú Xiān,” seeing his master beaten in two successive engagements, left the battlefield and followed Zhǔntí to the Western Paradise, to become a Buddha.
 He is known as Bìlú Fó 吡卢佛, one of the principal gods of Buddhism.
 Zhǔntí’s festival is celebrated on the sixth day of the third moon.
 He is generally shown with eight hands and three faces, one of the latter being that of a pig. …

 The decisive battle took place at Mùyě 牧野, situated to the south of Wèihuī Fǔ 卫辉府, in 1122 B.C.
-The soldiers of Shāng, 700,000 in number, were defeated, and Zhòu Wáng, the tyrant, shut himself up in his magnificent palace, set it alight, and was burned alive with all his possessions.
+The soldiers of Shāng, 700,000 in number, were defeated, and Zhòu Wáng, the tyrant, shut himself up in his magnificent palace, set it alight, and was burned alive with all his possessions and his remaining supporters.

 For this achievement Jiāng Zǐyá was granted by Wǔ Wáng 武王 the title of Father and Counsellor, and was appointed Prince of Qí 齐, with perpetual succession to his descendants.

 Return to top.